-An Effectiveness Studies Workshop to hear about new proposed stormwater management effectiveness studies was held on April 11, 2017.
-Eight presentations were made by the study proponents.
+An Effectiveness Studies workshop showcased eight new proposed stormwater management effectiveness studies on April 11, 2017.
 More than 60 stakeholders registered.
-Based on these presentations and technical reviews, permittees conducted voting to prioritize and provide feedback on the proposed projects.
-The Effectiveness Studies subgroup and each of the SWG caucus groups made recommendations as well, and the SWG finalized their recommendations on the June 7th meeting.
+Based on the proponents' presentations and summaries of SWG's and Ecology's technical reviews, permittees voted to rank the proposed projects and provide feedback.
+The SWG Effectiveness Studies Subgroup and SWG caucuses made recommendations as well, and the SWG finalized their recommendations on June 7th.
 Up to five projects will begin in the next fiscal year.
 The first two projects are the continuation of the bioretention hydrology study and the second a continuation of the bioretention media blend study.
-Other projects will form Technical advisory committees to refine their scopes.
-One project was encouraged to reapply with more regional partners.
+Two projects will form technical advisory committees to refine their scopes.
+One project was encouraged to reapply with more regional partners in a future round funding.